Toblerity/Fiona/docs/manual.rst

 The kinds of data in GIS are roughly divided into :dfn:`rasters` representing continuous scalar fields (land surface temperature or elevation, for example) and :dfn:`vectors` representing discrete entities like roads and administrative boundaries.
-Concerned exclusively with the latter, Fiona is a Python wrapper for vector data access functions from the `OGR <http://www.gdal.org/ogr/>`_ library.
+Fiona is concerned exclusively with the latter.
+It is a Python wrapper for vector data access functions from the `OGR
+<http://www.gdal.org/ogr/>`_ library.
 A very simple wrapper for minimalists.
 It reads data records from files as GeoJSON-like mappings and writes the same kind of mappings as records back to files.
 That's it.
-There are no layers, no cursors, no geometric operations, no transformations between coordinate systems, no remote method calls; all these concerns are left to other Python packages such as :py:mod:`Shapely <https://github.com/Toblerity/Shapely>` and :py:mod:`pyproj
-<http://code.google.com/p/pyproj/>` and Python language protocols.
+There are no layers, no cursors, no geometric operations, no transformations between coordinate systems, no remote method calls; all these concerns are left to other Python packages such as :py:mod:`Shapely <https://github.com/Toblerity/Shapely>` and :py:mod:`pyproj <http://code.google.com/p/pyproj/>` and Python language protocols.
 Why?
-To
-eliminate unnecessary complication.
-Fiona is simple to understand and use, with no gotchas.
+To eliminate unnecessary complication.
+Fiona aims to be simple to understand and use, with no gotchas.

 Please understand this: Fiona is designed to excel in a certain range of tasks and is less optimal in others.
 Fiona trades memory and speed for simplicity and